osomike/databricks-mlops-init/README.md

 # Databricks ML Use-Case Initialization Workflow, by Digital Power

-This repository contains a GitHub Actions workflow that automates the setup of a new ML project for Databricks, complete with CI/CD and MLOps best practices.
+This repository contains a GitHub Actions workflow that automates the setup of a new ML project for Databricks, completed with CI/CD and MLOps best practices.
 The workflow creates a new repository for the specified ML use case, configures necessary secrets, and initializes the Databricks bundle for the project.
 The goal is to standardize and simplify the process of starting new ML projects within the organization.

 ## Features